jcontesti/jcontesti.github.io/_posts/2021-02-28-personal-productivity-tips.markdown

 layout: post
 title:  "Reflections on Personal Productivity after 10-years experience"
 date:   2021-02-28 12:10:30 +0100
-categories: GTD productivity
+category: personal productivity
 published: true
 ---
 I have spent more than 10 years of my life practising the methodology [Getting Things Done], reading many Personal Productivity books or articles and watching uncountable hours of videos on the Internet about this topic.

 I remember being really thrilled when introducing a new strategy in my life to become smarter, faster and better.
 After some time, I stopped improving my personal system and left it as I use it today.

-Through all these 10 years, I come across some simple facts that I would like to have known when I started.
+Over these 10 years, I discovered some simple facts that I would like to have known when I started.
 Let me share them with you, in no special order:

 1. All the methods and techniques you can find on the Internet, books, articles and YouTube videos might work for you... or might not.